expo/expo/packages/expo-document-picker/README.md

 }
 ```

-> Running `expo prebuild` will generate the [native project locally](https://docs.expo.io/workflow/customizing/) with the applied changes in your iOS Entitlements file.
+> Running `npx expo prebuild` will generate the [native project locally](https://docs.expo.io/workflow/customizing/) with the applied changes in your iOS Entitlements file.

 # Contributing